Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Conversions/Overview.md

 - `pdf-to-html`: This functionality allows users to convert PDFs into HTML format.

 - `pdf-to-xml`: This feature enables users to convert PDFs into XML files.

+- `pdf-to-pdfa`: This feature transforms PDF files into PDF/A format for long-term archiving.